 I was born and raised in Ann Arbor, Michigan.
 I attended the University of Michigan where I majored in Brain, Behavior, and Cognitive Science.
 That is where my interest in neurology and neuroscience began.
 From there, I headed to the heartland, and completed medical school at the University of Iowa.
 After my 3rd year neurology rotation, my decision to pursue a career in neurology was cemented.
-While navigating the couples match process, I interviewed at programs across the country.
-What struck me most about UVA is that the program here is so well balanced.
-Not only does this program offer excellent training in neurology, but I found the residents here to be incredibly genuine.
-During the dinner with the residents the night before the interview day, I truly got the sense that residents were very close knit and had lots of fun meeting up outside of work.
-On interview day, the faculty clearly demonstrated their passion for teaching and patient care.
+While navigating the couples match process, my wife and I interviewed at programs across the country.
+What struck me most about UVA is that the program here is so well balanced, matching a close-knit group of enthusiastic trainees with a faculty eager to teach.
 These elements, paired with the vibrant college town atmosphere, made choosing the University of Virginia very easy.
-So far I have really enjoyed my start to intern year.
-My wife (an internal medicine intern) and I have both found many things to do in Charlottesville and can't wait to explore the area further.
-At this point, I am most interested in pursuing a stroke fellowship after residency.
+I’m happy to say that UVA has exceeded all of my expectations.
+The clinical teaching and mentorship have been phenomenal.
+More importantly, the friendships that have developed with my fellow residents and faculty members are invaluable.
+Following residency, I plan to pursue a vascular neurology fellowship, with a goal of staying in academics.
 If you have any questions about the couples matching process, the program here at Virginia, or about anything else, please don't hesitate to contact me!

 I am originally from Florence, Alabama.
 I graduated from The University of Alabama with a degree in Mathematics, and then I moved to Birmingham and graduated from the University of Alabama School of Medicine.
 I became interested in neurology during my second year of medical school when we studied neuroanatomy, and after my neurology rotation during third year I was certain I wanted to make this my career.
 My wife and I, both born and raised in Alabama, wanted to stay relatively close to home for my residency.
 After interviewing at categorical programs primarily in the southeast, it was clear that the neurology residency program at UVA was the best choice because of the faculty, staff, and residents associated with it and the record it has for training excellent neurologists.
 In addition to the outstanding program, the charming city of Charlottesville and the beautiful Blue Ridge Mountains offer plenty to enjoy (and with Washington, D.C., just two hours away, there is literally always something fun to do).
-At this time, I have interests in stroke and neurocritical care and plan to do a fellowship following my residency.
-We have really enjoyed our short time here and are looking forward to the next four years!
+At this time, I plan on completing a fellowship in Neurophysiology or Movement Disorders following residency.
+We have really enjoyed the past year here and are looking forward to the next three years!

 I attended the University of Minnesota where I majored in neuroscience and stayed on to complete medical school.
-I decided to pursue a neurology residency in the middle of my third year of med school.
-I chose UVA for residency for many reasons, the major ones being because of its strong dedication to resident education, the support that the neurology department provides to its entire staff, and the warm weather, in contrast to the frigid temperatures in Minnesota.
-The most important reason I was drawn to UVA was because every attending and resident encountered during the interview process and afterwards has been very friendly, supportive, and always willing to help.
-Charlottesville is a great place to live: lots of sun, the charm of a smaller city without the hassle, and DC and Richmond not too far away if you are craving an urban feel.
-I am currently in my first year of residency and excited to learn as much medicine as I can in one year.
-I am interested in completing a fellowship in stroke and critical care but have not limited my interests yet.
+I decided to pursue a neurology residency during my third year of med school.
+I chose UVA for residency for many reasons, mainly because of its strong dedication to resident education, the support that the neurology department provides to its entire staff, and the warm weather, in contrast to the frigid temperatures in Minnesota.
+The most important reason I was drawn to UVA was because every attending and resident I encountered during the interview process and afterwards was very friendly, supportive, and always willing to help.
+Charlottesville is a great place to live: lots of sun and beautiful mountain views and the charm of a smaller city without the hassle.
+I am currently in my second year of residency and excited for my first year of neurology.

-literature.
-During college, I began doing neuroscience research in
+books of western literature.
+During college, I began doing neuroscience

-neonatal epilepsy at Georgetown during my summers.
-When I came
+research in neonatal epilepsy at Georgetown during my summers.

-back to the east coast for my post-bac program, I continued research in
+When I came back to the east coast for my post-bac program, I continued

-neonatal epilepsy, specifically investigating the effects of potassium
+research in neonatal epilepsy, specifically investigating the effects

-channel opener therapy at Penn/CHOP.
-I went to medical school at
+of potassium channel opener therapy at Penn/CHOP.
+I went to

-the University of Maryland where I continued participating
+medical school at the University of Maryland where I continued

-in neuroscience researching the effects of calcium
+participating in neuroscience researching the effects of calcium

 I always had a good idea that I would pursue neurology given my research background.
 But as I got to know more neurologists, I saw that, more than any other field, they were people like me.
 Here at UVA was no different.
 The relaxed atmosphere, the beautiful mountains and the collegial atmosphere amongst the residents was what initially attracted me to the program.
 My fiancee and I could not be happier to be in Charlottesville.
 I plan to pursue a career in academic neurology and look forward to cementing my decision on a specialty during residency.